materialscloud-org/optimade-python-tools/paper/paper.md

 # Acknowledgements

 All authors acknowledge contributions and feedback from other members of the OPTIMADE consortium, with special thanks to Michael Wu, Leopold Talirz, Thomas Purcell, Abhijith Gopakumar, Andrius Merkys and Fawzi Mohamed for their direct contributions to the `optimade` package.
-M.E. would like to acknowledge the EPSRC Centre for Doctoral Training in Computational Methods for Materials Science for funding under grant number EP/L015552/1 and support from the European Union's Horizon 2020 research and innovation program under the European Union's Grant agreement No. 951786 (NOMAD CoE).
+M.L.E. would like to acknowledge the EPSRC Centre for Doctoral Training in Computational Methods for Materials Science for funding under grant number EP/L015552/1 and support from the European Union's Horizon 2020 research and innovation program under the European Union's Grant agreement No. 951786 (NOMAD CoE).
 C.W.A. acknowledges financial support by the MARKETPLACE project, which is funded by Horizon 2020 under H2020-NMBP-25-2017 call with Grant agreement number: 760173 as well as the National Centres of Competence in Research (NCCR) Materials' revolution: Computational Design and Discovery of Novel Materials (MARVEL) created by the Swiss National Science Foundation (SNSF).
 S.D. acknowledges financial support by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 (Materials Project program KC23MP).
 M.S. acknowledges support from the European Union's Horizon 2020 research and innovation program under the European Union's Grant agreement No. 676580 (NoMaD) and No. 951786 (NOMAD CoE) as well as financial support from the Max Planck research network on big-data-driven materials science (BiGmax).